Skip to main content

-TL;DR — Why Developers Love Building for Cereal
+Why Developers Build for Cereal

 • Build in Kotlin with strong typing, modern tooling, and automatic UI generation.

-1. Monetization That Just Works
+Monetization That Works Out of the Box

-• Free trials to boost conversion
+• Free trials to improve conversion

 • Promotion codes for marketing campaigns